 Toggle: English / Spanish

-A charley horse is the common name for a muscle spasm.
+A charley horse is the common name for a muscle spasm or cramp.
 Muscle spasms can occur in any muscle in the body, but often happen in the leg.
 When a muscle is in spasm, it contracts without your control and does not relax.

 Muscle spasms often occur when a muscle is overused or injured.
 Things that might bring on a muscle spasm include: